sahil1si18ec083/namasteReact/Chapter 09 - Optimizing our App/Hooks Tutorials/reademe useMemo.md

 useMemo accepts two parameters one is a call back function and other is a dependency

-If you want any function to be not called unneessarily on any state change(or render ) and want it to called on any particular state chnage that wrap that function inside useMemo and put a depenedency as that state value.
+If you want any function to be not called unneessarily on any state change(or render ) and want it to called on any particular state chanage, then wrap that function inside useMemo and put a depenedency as that state value.